ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ### MinimaLT

-MinimaLT is a UDP-based transport security protocol designed to offer confidentiality, mutual authentication, DoS prevention, and connection mobility {{MinimaLT}}.
+MinimaLT {{MinimaLT}} is a UDP-based transport security protocol designed to offer confidentiality, mutual authentication, DoS prevention, and connection mobility.
 One major goal of the protocol is to leverage existing protocols to obtain server-side configuration information used to more quickly bootstrap a connection.
 MinimaLT uses a variant of TCP's congestion control algorithm.

 ### CurveCP

-CurveCP {{CurveCP}} is a UDP-based transport security protocol from Daniel J. Bernstein.
-Unlike many other security protocols, it is based entirely upon public key algorithms.
+CurveCP {{CurveCP}} is a UDP-based transport security that, unlike many other security protocols, is based entirely upon public key algorithms.
 CurveCP provides its own reliability for application data as part of its protocol.

 ## Packet Security Protocols